-Legal Methods is a one-credit course that all first-year students take during their first semester of law school to help them quickly develop the skills they need to succeed in law school and be able to lay a foundation for ultimate bar passage.
+Legal Methods is a one-credit course that all students take during their first semester of law school to help them quickly develop the skills they need to succeed in law school and lay a foundation for ultimate bar passage.
+The course covers critical reading, case briefing, outlining, legal analysis, IRAC, exams, time and stress management, health and wellness, and professionalism.